 I am a Sociologist and Demographer studying American families, with a focus on racial-ethnic and socioeconomic stratification.
-Currently, I am finishing a postdoctoral fellowship in the Population Studies Center at the University of Michigan and beginning as an assistant professor in the Sociology Department at the University of South Carolina.
+Currently, I am an assistant professor in the Sociology Department at the University of South Carolina.
 I am also an affiliate of the MacArthur Foundation’s “Research Network on an Aging Society.”

 My research is focused on two main areas.
 First, I study the exchange of resource within families, including financial transfers to young adults, caregiving support to older adults, and qualities of intergenerational relationships.
 Second, I study decision-making around childbearing, including attitudes towards children, parity desires, and unintended pregnancy.
 Throughout my research I pay particular attention to how family processes differ by socioeconomic status and race-ethnicity (with a focus on Latino families) and how these differences relate to stratification.

 Download CV (PDF)